Sorevna Launches Industry-Leading Affiliate Marketing Program to Reward Customer Loyalty

 Leading cosmetic brand introduces competitive commission rates to recognize customer referrals driving unprecedented growth

-NEW YORK CITY, NEW YORK / ACCESS Newswire / June 17, 2025 / Sorevna®, a premier cosmetic brand in the United States, today announced the launch of its highly anticipated affiliate marketing program, featuring some of the most competitive commission rates in the beauty industry.
+NEW YORK, NY / ACCESS Newswire / June 19, 2025 / Sorevna®, a premier cosmetic brand in the United States, today announced the launch of its highly anticipated affiliate marketing program, featuring some of the most competitive commission rates in the beauty industry.
 The program recognizes and rewards the brand's loyal customers who have been instrumental in driving the company's remarkable growth through word-of-mouth referrals.

 CEO Dr. James A. Wright announced the program today stating: "We are so grateful to all the referrals from our current customers.
 To that end, we wanted to implement a way to reward them for helping Sorevna® grow.
 At Sorevna® we strive daily to be the best, but being the best is not always a good thing.
 For instance, best creams manufactured - I'll take that, best kept secret - not so much."